kaanbahtiyar/kaanbahtiyar.github.io/_publications/2026_EccComp_ASMEJMSE.md

 status: submitted
 ---

-Journal article submitted to the *ASME Journal of Manufacturing Science and Engineering*, based on the [tool eccentricity compensation in milling](/projects/tool-eccentricity-compensation/) project.
+Journal article based on the [tool eccentricity compensation in milling project](/projects/tool-eccentricity-compensation/); currently under review at the ASME Journal of Manufacturing Science and Engineering.